Fajurion/.github/profile/README.md

 ## Current projects
 We are currently working on an end-to-end encrypted chat app.
 It'll feature all the modern standards of chat apps and work seamlessly across all your devices (Windows, Mac, Linux, Android, iOS).

+The second project is currently Fajurion Voice.
+It is a proximity voice chat system that is based on the pipes Framework, that can run on all major desktop operation systems (Windows, Mac, Linux).

 <!--

 **Here are some ideas to get you started:**